Cost Segregation for Residential Rental Property: Complete Guide

 Bonus Depreciation as a Multiplier

 Components reclassified to 5- or 7-year schedules may also qualify for bonus depreciation, which allows an immediate percentage write-off in the year the study is completed.
 The One Big Beautiful Bill Act (OBBBA) permanently restored 100% bonus depreciation for qualified property acquired and placed in service after January 19, 2025.
+The TCJA phase-down is still in effect.
+If a taxpayer acquired a property before January 19, 2025, and places it into service after January 19, 2025 in 2025 or 2026, they will experience 40% bonus depreciation and 20% bonus depreciation, respectively.
 For rental property owners, that matters because the 27.5-year building structure itself is ineligible for bonus depreciation, but the shorter-life components identified during a study are fully eligible.

 Bonus Depreciation Timeline: